Three Palestinian militants killed in Israeli raid in West Bank | Law-Order

 Three Palestinian militants killed in Israeli raid in West Bank

+The Palestinian health ministry confirmed three deaths.
+The Al-Aqsa Martyrs Brigade, an armed group associated with Palestinian President Mahmoud Abbas' Fatah party, claimed the three men as members.
+A statement from Fatah named them as Fathi Jihad Rizq, 30, Abdullah Yousef Abu Hamdan, 24, and Mohammad Bilal Zeitoun, 32.
+Security camera footage, which could not immediately be verified by Reuters, appeared to show one of the men was not armed when shot as he approached a soldier.

-Residents of the Balata refugee camp in the city of Nablus said it was the largest such operation there in many years.
-Israeli Army Radio said a relatively large number of soldiers took part in the pre-dawn raid.
-"We were sitting and then we heard the sound of gun shots.
+Residents of the Balata refugee camp in the city of Nablus said the pre-dawn raid was the largest such operation there in many years.
+Israeli Army Radio said a relatively large number of soldiers took part.
+"We were sitting and then we heard the sound of gunshots.
 I took my daughters and we moved to a safe corner away from the windows," said Majeda Abu Shallal, whose home sustained serious damage.

 "I started to say prayers, the soldiers were in front of our house and suddenly they left.
 Ten minutes later the house was blown up.
 We were inside but they didn't ask us to leave, they didn't say anything to us, they didn't notify us," she said.
 The Israeli military did not immediately say whether her house was the explosives lab it said it had destroyed.
 One of the home's inhabitants is a militant, residents said.
 Reuters' video footage showed some of the interior reduced to rubble.